open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 In this case we have two different namespaces, `io.ox/core` and `io.ox/mail`.
 The setting `someSetting` only exists in the core namespace, `anotherMailSetting` only in mail accordingly.

-# Date types
+# Data types
 Ensure to always use the expected data type for a setting.
-The table lists some examples when they are set in a 'settings property file' (sometimes referenced as 'ui property file').
+This table lists some examples when they are set in a 'settings property file' (sometimes referenced as 'ui property file').

 | Data type  | Example                                         |
 |------------|-------------------------------------------------|